supasympa/ts-webpack-monorepo/README.md

-# Bootstrap Typescript
+# Typescript/ Webpack mono repo idea

-Bootstrap a Typescript project
+Example of using Webpack & Typescript to manage aliases within a mono repo.